Areas & Ranges

 hike to the basecamp.
 This would require a good deal of logistics and planning, which is why most climbers choose to fly to Iliamna.

 Map showing the Volcanos of the Northern Aleutian Range.
-Several volcanos in this region of the Aleutian range are active.
+Several volcanoes in this region of the Aleutian range are active.
+Image courtesy of the Alaska Division of Geological & Geophyiscal Surveys.

 Port Allsworth is a small village within Lake Clark National Park, and is also the park headquarters.
 From here both the Chigmit and Neacola mountain ranges can be accessed via a short hop in a float/ski-plane.
 Port Alsworth can only be reached by air, usually via a two hour flight from Anchorage.
 Make sure you bring all of your supplies on the flight in, as Port Alsworth has practically no places to buy food or gear.